-©2011 Virginia's Region 2000 Partnership.
-All Rights Reserved. (v2)
+©2013 Virginia's Region 2000 Partnership.
+All Rights Reserved. (v011813)

 The final draft was recommended for approval by the CEDS Strategy Committee on August 10, 2011 to the Region 2000 Local Government Council.
 Prior to the document being submitted to the Local Government Council it was made available for public review and comment for thirty (30)) days.
 This opportunity was advertised in the Lynchburg News and Advance, posted on the Local Government Council bulletin board and posted on the Region 2000 web page.
+The 2013 update was adopted by the CEDS Strategy Committee on January 24, 2013.